bnicp/employee-tracker/README.md

 ## Description

-This is a command-line application from scratch to manage a company's employee database, using Node.js, Inquirer, and MySQL.
+This is a command-line application to manage a company's employee database, using Node.js, Inquirer, and MySQL.
 It enables a user to add, edit, and delete employee information.

 ## Table of Contents